Erald91/chat-client/README.md

 ## Structure

-The application uses React and Redux and the project structure shows it clearly were we have separate folders for `actions`, `reducers`, and `selectors`.
+The application uses React and Redux and the project structure shows it clearly were we have separate folders for `actions`, `reducers` and `selectors`.
 Reusable business logic is added under `services` folder (functionality related with authentication and Socket IO) and all React based components are created in `components` folder.

 Project uses SASS and the main entry point for importing all stylesheets is `styles/main.scss`.